xyproto/jokulhlaup/README.md

-The website for Mindfish
+The website for Jøkulhlaup
 =======================

-The beginnings of a website for Mindfish
+The beginnings of a website for Jøkulhlaup

 License
 =======